PracHub

 0

 Design a service that schedules a job to execute X seconds in the future with second-level accuracy.
-Produce a low-level design that covers APIs, data structures, persistence, execution model, and operational concerns.
+Produce a low-level design covering the public APIs, the in-memory and on-disk data structures, persistence, the execution model, and the operational concerns enumerated below.

-• At-least-once delivery is acceptable by default; discuss options for exactly-once.
+• At-least-once delivery is acceptable by default; you should also discuss what it would take to move toward exactly-once.

 • schedule(job, delaySeconds) -> jobId